 Ease of use

 Young people entering apprenticeships today are digital natives and, as such, have far less patience than previous generations for platforms and systems that don’t function smoothly.
-They have higher expectations for a seamless experience that combines a great user experience across different devices (particularly on mobile) and that is quick and simple to use – that is integrated, for example, with other key tools they may use.
+They have higher expectations for a seamless experience.
+They want great user experience across different devices (particularly on mobile) and a system that is quick and simple to use.
+It should be integrated, for example, with other key tools they may use.
 The technical aspects of the tools used to support apprenticeships will make all the difference to the fluidity, and therefore effectiveness, of the apprentice learner experience.